vaginessa/blog/articles/from-quicknotes/1Bkr-3-ways-to-iterate-in-go.md

 The one that best fits your scenario.

-The callback pattern makes for a simple implementation of the iterator but callbacks in Go are akward syntax.
+The callback pattern makes for a simple implementation of the iterator but callbacks in Go have akward syntax.

 Using `Next()` is the hardest to implement but presents nice interface to the caller.
 It's most commonly used in Go standard library for complex iterators.